w3cping/credential-considerations/credentials-considerations.md

 * what kinds of delays are inherent in revocation?
 * What happens to the system when revocation information (or confirmation of non-revocation) is not available?
 * To whom is revocation information made available?
 (Does every service I've authenticated with learn when my driver's license is revoked or my legal name is changed?)

+### Revocation support should not create linkability

+For unlinkable presentations -- especially important for maintaining the privacy protection of selective disclosure -- revocation-checking should not introduce an identifier that is linkable between different origins.

+### Extended validity times

+For selective disclosure uses, validity, expiry or revocation caching times must be significant, such that neither the holder nor the verifier reveals the pattern of when credentials have been used.
+(Extended validity also enables offline presentation and verification.)

 ## In-Person Presentation